Tag: Gangneung

 Fighting in Ujeongbu and the Taebacek Mountains

-Basil Kvale was taken to Ujeongbu (Northern Korea) with an amphibious military group to set up for battle.
-They moved a lot and were so close that they could see the Chinese right near their location.
-At a new location in the Taebacek Mountains, Basil Kvale was over 3,000 feel above sea level and it was an important location to give orders of where to bomb.
+Basil Kvale recalls being assigned to Ujeongbu (Northern Korea) with an amphibious military group to set up for battle.
+He remembers moving so close that they could see the Chinese near their location.
+He notes they were over 3,000 feel above sea level in the Taebaek Mountains and it was an important location to give orders of where to bomb.

 Chinese POW-Ping

-Basil Kvale captured a Chinese POW named Ping who later was sent with other soldiers.
-As a Marine, Basil Kvale was asked to help give the coordinates for the bombing to aid his commander.
-He had the cannons and bombs attack from four different sides which led to total disaster for the Chinese.
+Basil Kvale remembers capturing a Chinese POW named Ping who later was sent with other soldiers.
+He describes helping give the coordinates for the bombing to aid his commander.
+He shares had the cannons and bombs attack from four different sides which led to total disaster for the Chinese.

 Bruce W. Diggle